30. Light emission

 Figure 30.2 – A substance with four energy levels can support up to six different electron transitions, each with its own wavelength of light that will be emitted during that deexcitation process.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 The spectra of gas discharge lamps can be measured with a diffraction grating.
-The spectra for a few different gas discharge lamps, and a photograph of the light they produce, is shown in Figure 30.3.
+The spectra for a few different gas discharge lamps, and photographs of the light they produce, are shown in Figure 30.3.
 The distinct color of each lamp comes from the combination of all of the wavelengths of visible light that they emit.

 For each of four gases (helium, neon, argone, and krypton) are shown the emission spectra.
 On the right is a photograph of the gas discharge lamp containing that gas.
 Helium discharge is red/yellow.
 Neon discharge is red/orange.
 Argone discharge is red/pink.
 Krypton discharge is blue/white.

 Before LED lighting was ubiquitous, many stores would use “neon lights” for their signs.
-These neon lights could contain neon, a noble gas that emits an reddish orange color, or other gases that emit different colors as well.
+These neon lights could contain neon, a noble gas that emits an reddish orange color, or other gases that emit different colors.
 “Neon” lights are shown in Figure 30.4.
 Note that each color is generated with a different gas.

 A photograph of a building containing stripes of different colored "neon" lighting.

-Figure 30.4 – “Neon” lighting is not just composted of neon gas discharge.
+Figure 30.4 – “Neon” lighting is not just composed of neon gas discharge.
 Each color “neon” light comes from a different element.
 Coloful light, by Violetbonmua, is licensed under CC BY-SA 3.0.

 Sodium vapor lights were commonly used on highways, as they are a relatively efficient way to generate high intensity lighting, perfect for driving at night.
 Sodium vapor lamps can be identified by their unique yellow hue, as shown in Figure 30.5.
 Many of these lamps are being replaced by LEDs, which are capable of generating a more pleasant white color.